sushmavara/node-with-mongoose/README.md

 # node-js

-# This gives overview of using node js with mongo db
+# This gives overview of using node js with mongoose

+# mongoose helps in dealing with mongo db queries which we can shift our focus on business logic

 # install mongo db altas and mongodb compass and have them connected